field-interactive/cito-bundle/README.md

 To install the PHP and JS packages you need Composer and Yarn.

+### Configuration
+If you install only the package and not the skeleton, you have to create the directories and files manually.
+1. Create a folder `pages` in your project-root.
+This will be the Directory, where you store your content pages.
+1. Create a config file `cito.yaml` in `config/packages`.
+This file contains:

+    cito:
+        pages: '%kernel.project_dir%/pages/'

+1. Create a routes config `z_cito.yaml` in `config/routes`.
+This file contains:

+    field_interactive_cito:
+        resource: "@CitoBundle/Resources/config/routes.yaml"

+1. Add the string `'%kernel.project_dir%/pages'` to `paths` in `config/packages/twig.yaml`.
+1. Add the `picture_macro` to `filter_sets` in `config/packages/imagine.yaml`.
+The content of `picture_macro`:

+    jpeg_quality: 85
+        png_compression_level: 8
+        filters:
+            relative_resize:
+                widen: 600

+    1. If `config/packages/imagine.yaml` is missing you can copy the file from `vendor/field-interactive/cito-bundle/Resources/config/packages/imagine.yaml`.

+1. If the file `config/routes/imagine.yaml` does not exist, add it and set the content:

+    _liip_imagine:
+        resource: "@LiipImagineBundle/Resources/config/routing.yaml"

 ---

 ## Twig Functions, Filters and Macros
+### CitoController
+Search the page to the current route, if you did not define the route.
+The controller is searching for the page in the `pages` folder in your project-root.

+Example: `/example/page`

+The controller search for `%project_dir%/pages/example/page.html.twig` and `%project_dir%/pages/example/page/index.html.twig`.

 ### Navigation
 Adds an 'active' class to the current link item in the navigation list.
-The navigation needs to be a simple `<ul>` list, with an `<a>` tag inside.
+The navigation needs to be a simple `<ul> <li>` list, with an `<a>` tag inside.

     {{ navigation('path/to/nav.html') }}